Michaelszeng/GCS-Reading-Notes/GCSReadingNotes.md

 - UnadaptiveTest($\delta, \varepsilon, \tau$) procedure: take $M$ samples from $\mathcal{P}$; *accept* if $\bar{X}_M \leq (1 - \tau) \epsilon$, else continue adding hyperplanes

 ### IRIS-ZO (Zero Order Optimization), aka Fast IRIS
 - Does not need to iterate through collision pairs.
 Instead, samples $M$ configurations from $\mathcal{P}$; uses collision-checker to check if in collision or not.
 If in collision, bisection/binary search used to find closest point to center of ellipse in collision.
-Tangent hyperplane is then drawn to this point.
+Tangent hyperplane (to the ellipse) is then drawn to this point.
 - Uses UnadaptiveTest($\delta, \varepsilon, \tau$) procedure (using the samples drawn in above bullet pt) to determine when enough hyperplanes have been added

 ### IRIS-NP2, aka Ray IRIS